UCYT5040/Duckify-Encoder/README.md

 Duck (🦆) is worth 1
 Corn (🌽) is worth 10
 Lettuce (🥬) is worth 100
+The following are new and have not been added to the examples below yet. broccoli (🥦) is worth 50 strawberry (🍓) is worth 1000
-It checks how many lettuce it can subtract.
+It checks how many strawberry it can subtract.
+Then, how many lettuce.
+Then, how many broccoli.
 Then, how many corn.
 Last, how many duck.

 ### Examples

 #### Duckify `'a'`